 I believe the same cycle of ministry interspersed with times of solitude and reflection is necessary for the busy missionary.
 How long since you have taken a Day Alone with God, a half-day of prayer or even a regular Sabbath?
 I believe that regular times of listening to God and reflecting on what God has been teaching us over the last while is an essential part of livelong learning.
 I find that I need several hours, if not a whole day, to quiet my mind and heart enough so that I can listen and reflect on what God might be trying to teach me over the past few months.

 The wilderness is a great time for this reflection.
 In Leading on Empty, Wayne Cordeiro says,

 Solitude is a chosen separation for refining your soul.
 Isolation is what you crave when you neglect the first. (p.
 70)

 Experience alone will not make us wiser.
 When we repeat a mistake, experience only reminds us that we made this same blunder before.
 But experience plus reflection will grant us insight, and insight helps us to grow and change.
 Pain is inevitable.
 Misery is not.
 You see, pain is a result of loving deeply and living fully.
 Misery, on the other hand, is a result of living without reflecting and trying to forge our future without insight. (p.97-98).

-On the SEND U wiki, on the Personal Development page, you can find the Helps for a Day Alone With God, one that we give to all of our new missionaries in our Member Orientation Program.
+On the SEND U wiki, on the Spiritual Formation, you can find the Helps for a Day Alone With God, one that we give to all of our new missionaries in our Member Orientation Program.
 On our Language & Orientation page, you will find a learning activity for new missionaries focusing on solitude and deprivation, using the example of David’s experience in his wilderness years.
 On the wiki page for Member Care, you can find some good books dealing with balance, margin and Sabbath.
 I would also recommend a series of reflection questions that I go through once a quarter, entitled Reflect and refocus.